DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 ---
 # How to use the extension

+**Input**
-All modules can work with one file or a whole semple as input.
+- All modules can work with one file or a whole semple as input.
+- If the input is a single file already loaded on slicer, the result of the predicton will directly show up on the slicer views.

+**Output**
+- By selecting the "Group output in a folder" checkbox, all the ouput files will be grouped in a single folder for each patient.

+- All modules allows the user to save the output in the input folder, or by unchecking the "Save prediction in scan folder" the user can choose a custom output folder.

+- The "Prediction ID" field is for the user to choose what will appear on the output file name. ("Pred" by default)

 ## AMASSS Module